Before We Opened the Door

 Land Lost

+The original plan was simple: sell.
+Let the house become someone else’s future.
 But the plan did not survive reality.
 Buyers did not appear.
-Not because the place wasn’t beautiful, but because beauty does not always convert into market value.
-The tide of population pulls one way.
-And some land, by law, cannot be treated like ordinary property at all.
+Beauty did not convert into market value.
+And some land, by law, could not be treated like ordinary property at all.

 So the house changed category.
 It stopped being a listing.
 It became a family affair.